aabasimel/airbnb-clone-project/README.md

 Continuous Integration (CI) and Continuous Deployment (CD) pipelines automate the process of building, testing, and deploying code changes.
 This ensures that new features or bug fixes are integrated smoothly without breaking the existing system, improving overall code quality and accelerating development.

-For the StayBnB project, CI/CD pipelines can:
+For the Lodgio project, CI/CD pipelines can:
 - Automatically run unit tests and API tests whenever code is pushed to the repository.
 - Build and deploy Docker containers to development or production environments.
 - Detect issues early and provide immediate feedback to developers.